KLokeshGupta/Deep-Fake-Detection/README.md

 ```

 2. The files are linked using wiki links.
 This can be viewed best using [Obsidian](https://obsidian.md/).
 Create a vault in `Deep-Fake-Detection` directory

+3. The large files for checkpoints of LRCN and CNN are available on 'https://github.com/yuezunli/WIFS2018_In_Ictu_Oculi'